home-assistant/brands/README.md

 named to the integration `domain` and must match the domain set in the integration `manifest.json` file.

-A third main folder `core_brands` is not updated by Itegration creators.
-This is only updated by Home Assistant team.
+A third main folder `core_brands` is not updated by integration creators.
+This is only updated by core Home Assistant maintainers.

 A domain folder can contain four files: